nf-core/eager/.github/CONTRIBUTING.md

 ## Nextflow Version Bumping

-If you have agreement from reviewers, you may bump the 'default' minimum version of nextflow (e.g. for testing).
+If you have agreement from reviewers, you may bump the 'default' minimum version of nextflow (e.g. for testing), with `nf-core bump-version`.

-For this, you need to update the in the `manifest{}` scope of `nextflow.config`, and also in `.travis.yml` and `.github/workflows/nf-core_eager.yml`

 ## Software Version Reporting